robinbhatt4/Image_Fetcher/README.md

 1.This is only for Educational Purpose

+2.This USES ISTOCK Library

-2.You Know The Drill.
+3.You Know The Drill.

-3.First copy both these files in to C:/xampp/htdocs.
+4.First copy both these files in to C:/xampp/htdocs.

-4.Then start the apache server.
+5.Then start the apache server.

-5.Got to the URL "(http://localhost/webpage/)"
+6.Got to the URL "(http://localhost/webpage/)"